Windows 11 Requires a TPM chip. Should you be concerned?

 For Integrated TPM

 The main concern for older laptops is CPU compatibility.
-However, it is speculated that laptops purchased from 2016 should be fine if they have an 8th Generation CPU or younger.
-You can check this in your system specifications where the first number after the typical i3, i5 or i7 indicates the CPU generation.
+However, it is speculated that laptops purchased in 2016 should be fine if they have an 8th-generation CPU or younger.
+You can check this in your system specifications where the first number after the typical i3, i5, or i7 indicates the CPU generation.
 For AMD you will need at minimum a Ryzen 2000 series or newer CPU

 Initially, Microsoft stated that a TPM 1.2 chip would do, but it has since clarified that only TPM 2.0 will do.
 However, that is not necessarily the case, despite Microsoft’s insistence to the contrary.

 In short, you do not necessarily need to rush out and purchase a TPM chip to run Windows 11 on your desktop machine.
-Hopefully, Microsoft clarifies this in its Windows 11 system requirements.
+Hopefully, Microsoft will clarify this in its Windows 11 system requirements.

 So, what do you do if your system does not meet the requirements?
 It is not all doom and gloom if you are unable to run Windows 11 as Microsoft will continue to provide support and updates for Windows 10 until the 14th of October 2025.

-Learn more about NBConsult’s offerings and what they can bring to your company’s IT environment:
+Learn more about NBConsult’s offerings and what they can bring to your company’s IT environment.
+Contact us today!